18F/ux-guide/_pages/research/plan.md

 #### Recruitment for demographic diversity
 It’s important that the audiences you’re designing products and services for are part of your research.
-Ensuring diversity hels to design, develop, and deliver technology products and services in ways that:
+Ensuring diversity helps to design, develop, and deliver technology products and services in ways that:
 - Includes the many communities/geographies, identities, races, ethnicities, backgrounds, abilities, cultures, and beliefs of the American people, including underserved communities.
 - Leads to consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment.
 - Recognizes, appreciates, and uses the talents and skills of our employees and end users of all backgrounds.